-The Mohs Scale of Mineral Hardness turned 200 in 2022.
-Here’s why it’s still important today.
+What is the Mohs Scale of Mineral Hardness and why is it still important today?

 The Mohs Scale is a tool to help identify minerals based on their hardness compared to 10 selected minerals.
 It is based on the observation that one mineral will scratch another mineral but not vice versa.
 Diamond (the hardest mineral) easily scratches talc (the softest mineral), but talc will never leave a scratch on a diamond.